Sales journal

 3. Invoice number: The sales invoice number is written in this column.

-4. Post reference (PR): The entries in sales journal are posted to relevant accounts in receivables subsidiary ledger on daily basis.
-The post reference is used to enter the account numbers of individual accounts in subsidiary ledger to which the entries are posted.
+4. Post reference (PR): The entries in the sales journal are posted to relevant accounts in the receivables subsidiary ledger on a daily basis.
+The post reference is used to enter the account numbers of individual accounts in the subsidiary ledger to which the entries are posted.

 6. Cost of goods sold & inventory: In this column, the cost price of the merchandise sold is entered.
-In general ledger, the cost of goods sold account is debited and inventory account is credited by the total of this column.
+In the general ledger, the cost of goods sold account is debited, and the inventory account is credited by the total of this column.

 Posting entries from sales journal to subsidiary and general ledger

-The entries in sales journal must be posted from sales journal to subsidiary and general ledger.
+The entries in the sales journal must be posted to the subsidiary and general ledger.
 This posting procedure is briefly explained below:

 (1).
 Posting to accounts receivable subsidiary ledger: